I2Tunimib/I2T-docs/docs/user-manual/exploring-interface/graph-view/graph-area.md

   by clicking on the respective button in the top right.
 - Select a node to view its detailed information in the Sidebar and the corresponding data in the Column Values section.
 - Select a link to view its detailed information in the Sidebar.
+- Show/Hide compliance information to toggle between viewing the default schema and the one integrated with compliance status and classification by clicking on the respective button in the top right.

 ## Column Values
 Located at the bottom left of the Graph Area, this section is tightly connected to node selection.
 Initially, the area